nsoto-development/nscode-webui-react/README.md

 # nscode‑webui‑react — Test Harness for **nscode‑agent‑func** (Azure Functions v2)

-A tiny React UI that lets you experiment with the private Azure Function wrapper
+A tiny React UI that lets you experiment with `nscode-chat-api` which exposes an endpoint path `api/v1/chat/completions`.
-`CodeAgentFunction/v1/chat/completions`.
 It sends OpenAI‑compatible chat requests, receives the response, and displays the conversation.

 ---